Luxembourg's art museums are groundbreaking, says Lucinda Bredin

 With 13 starred restaurants – a total of 16 Michelin stars shared out between them – Luxembourg can claim to have the most stars per capita of any city in the world.
 The top three are Mosconi, Clairfontaine and Bouquet Garni.
 Mosconi, a two-star Italian restaurant set in the Grund, the lower part of Luxembourg, has picturesque views along the river, and is reached by a public lift.

 If eating Italian in what has been regarded as a region of France is counterintuitive, then try Clairfontaine or Bouquet Garni, both of which are French – the latter is the more traditional.
-My favorite has not yet been decorated with a Michelin star.
+My favourite has not yet been decorated with a Michelin star.
 This is Um Plateau, which has a very inventive menu, and on good (or bad) nights, the atmosphere of a nightclub.
 L.B.